api-haus/voxelMeshFramework/docs/grid_fixed_size_implementation_plan.md

 - Input: `ChunkBounds.LocalBounds` stored in grid space + grid's `LocalToWorld`.
 - Fetch grid `LocalToWorld` once per update, then compute each chunk world AABB by transforming its grid-local AABB with the single grid matrix (avoid per-chunk transform lookups).
 - Mark/clear `NeedsSpatialUpdate` appropriately (reuse existing patterns).
+ - Fencing: reading transform/AABB components is main‑thread; does not alter per‑mesh fences.

 5) GridChunksCleanupSystem
 - Purpose: Ensure cleanup logic runs when a grid is destroyed while using `LinkedEntityGroup` for chunk destruction.